 Elton holds a B.A. degree in communications from Concordia College in Moorhead, Minn.
 (1986).
 She earned both her M.A.
 (1998) and Ph.D.
 (2007) degrees in Congregational Mission and Leadership from Luther Seminary.

 Elton’s research and teaching interests include: congregational leadership, leading in the midst of change and conflict, helping ministry leaders craft a missional ecclesiology with an eye toward the First Third of Life, awakening a vibrant theology of baptism and vocation and reimagining faith and mission practices for children, youth, young adults and their families.
-She currently is part of a research project studying confirmation practices in five denominations and a project looking at organizational structures of congregations and nonprofits drawing on social networking thinking.
+She currently is completing a research project studying confirmation practices in five denominations.
+(For more see The Confirmation Project.)